raspberrypilearning/spinning-flower-wheel/README.md

 Create a digital landscape with your Raspberry Pi by making an electronic garden of spinning flowers, pinwheels, and even some bees!
 Who said gardening was difficult?

-Check out [this video](https://www.youtube.com/watch?v=4Fs7y7gZIag) to help you with this tutorial.
+Check out [this video](https://www.youtube.com/watch?v=4Fs7y7gZIag) for the inspiration behind this resource.

 ## Requirements